AvaProtocol/EigenLayer-AVS/README.md

 ### Aggregator Address

-Aggregator run and managed by Oak team.
-This address will be hard code in the operator.
+The aggregator is run and managed by the Oak team.
+This address will be hard-coded. perator.

 #### Holesky Testnet